pritchardtw/car-shopper/README.md

 I've chose the facet filtering.

 Clone the repo and run 'npm install'.
-Assuming you have the angular tools run 'ng serve --open' to launch the development server to view the app.
+Assuming you have the angular tools, run 'ng serve --open' to launch the development server to view the app.

 There are some issues I'd like to address.